Day 1: Arrival in Venice

 *Please note: the Vatican is a sacred religious site thus the dress code for visiting it is applied just as when you visit any church in Italy: no shorts – no uncovered knees and shoulders, no backpacks.
 Due to religious services St. Peters Basilica may be spontaneously closed, thus entrance to St. Peters Basilica may not be guaranteed.

-This is the last day of your amazing tour of Italy!
-After breakfast, your driver meets you at the hotel lobby and takes you to Rome airport for your flight back home.
+This is the last day of your amazing tour to Italy!
+After breakfast your driver meets you at the hotel lobby and takes you to the airport for your flight back home.
 We wish you a safe flight and hope to work on your future vacations!

 Not included: international flights, multiple arrival/departure transfers, other meals not mentioned in the program, optional tours and services, all personal expenses.